 I Recommend This

 In Uncode versions prior to version 1.8.2 a plugin named 'I Recommend This' was used to create the like on posts features (heart icon).
-This plugin, to avoid that an user could click repeatedly on the same like, saved the user's IP address.
-Given that the IP address under the GDPR terms is an important Personal Data, we decided to eliminate this functionality from Uncode to ensure greater compliance (since this simple functionality is the only feature that could make Uncode not compliant).
+This plugin, to avoid that a user could click repeatedly on the same like, saved the user's IP address.
+Given that the IP address under the GDPR terms is important Personal Data, we decided to eliminate this functionality from Uncode to ensure greater compliance (since this simple functionality is the only feature that could make Uncode not compliant).